SixArm/usv/doc/criticisms/index.md

 "I am not convinced about the need for an escape character."

 I tried USV without an escape character for a year to get real-world feedback.
 The feedback was that the escape was needed, because otherwise there could be data that couldn't be represented without an extra out-of-band reformatting/rewriting step.

+## Wrong implementations

+"My bet is that this will lead to implementations that wrongly treats "␞␛\n" (RS ESC \m) as the real record separator, the same way lots of "CSV" implementations just split on comma and LF."

+I agree.
+I believe the best way to stop wrong implementations is before they happen.
+I believe the best paths are the [RFC](../rfc/)standardization with IETF, and free open source production-quality reference [code](../code/).

 ## Nobody needs USV, and nobody should use it.